 PROS of Vessel Sinks

 Stylish.
-A conversation piece that can’t be beaten for adding interest and high-end panache to the bathroom.
+A conversation piece that’s unbeatable for adding interest and high-end panache to the bathroom.

 Imaginative.
 Some designers and homeowners re-purpose vintage basins, pottery, and even galvanized buckets.
 These basins also afford the opportunity to re-purpose vintage, unique, or much-loved pieces of furniture as vanities.
 The faucet you select also affects the final design.